-On the first anniversary of Fethullah Gülen’s passing, this special panel, hosted by the Rumi Forum`s Center for Faith, Identity, and Globalization (CFIG), brings together two distinguished scholars—Dr. Ori Z. Soltes and Dr. Anwar Alam—to reflect on Gülen’s intellectual, spiritual, and social legacy, and to consider how the Hizmet Movement continues to evolve in today’s complex global landscape.
+On the first anniversary of Fethullah Gülen’s passing, the Rumi Forum’s Center for Faith, Identity, and Globalization (CFIG) hosted a special panel featuring two distinguished scholars—Dr. Ori Z. Soltes and Dr. Anwar Alam—to reflect on Gülen’s intellectual, spiritual, and social legacy.
+The event drew a strong turnout and featured a lively, illuminating dialogue on how the Hizmet Movement continues to evolve in today’s complex global landscape.

-This in-person panel discussion, moderated by Lyndsey Eksili, will explore how Gülen’s philosophy of education, interfaith dialogue, and civic engagement continues to inspire new generations to pursue peace, pluralism, and service (“hizmet”) across borders.
+Moderated by Lyndsey Eksili, the discussion explored how Gülen’s philosophy of education, interfaith dialogue, and civic engagement continues to inspire new generations to pursue peace, pluralism, and service (“hizmet”) across borders.

-As we mark a year since his passing, this panel invites reflection not only on Gülen’s enduring contributions but also on the path forward for the Hizmet Movement—its challenges, its hopes, and its place in shaping a more compassionate and pluralistic future.
+As participants marked a year since his passing, the conversation served as a meaningful reflection on Gülen’s enduring contributions and an engaging exploration of the path forward for the Hizmet Movement—its challenges, hopes, and role in shaping a more compassionate and pluralistic future.

 Panelists